httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function indicate if the signature presented is valid.

 Note that the output of RSA PSS algorithms are non-deterministic, and therefore it is not correct to re-calculate a new signature on the signature input and compare the results to an existing signature.
-Instead, the verification algorithm here needs to be used.
+Instead, the verification algorithm defined here needs to be used.
+See {{security-nondeterministic}}.

 Use of this algorithm can be indicated at runtime using the `rsa-pss-sha512` value for the `alg` signature parameter.